 With the evolution of the Gramercy area into an increasingly commercial district in the mid-late 19th century, the Roosevelts decided to move uptown to 6 W. 57th Street in 1873.
 By 1898, the once neo-gothic brownstones of 20th Street had been transformed into storefronts.
 While celebrating TR's 47th birthday in 1905, the Roosevelt Home Club decided to buy 28 E. 20th Street, in hopes of preserving its initial structure from further renovations and maintaining the site as a National Landmark.
 However, in 1916, the group let go of the building, and it was then transformed into a two-story café.
 Roosevelt declined the opportunity to preserve the mantelpieces or any other part of the house before its demolition.

 In 1919, shortly after TR's death, the Women's Roosevelt Memorial Association purchased the 20th street properties and established very specific plans for the buildings' restorations.
-28 E. 20th Street was to be a meticulous reproduction of Roosevelt's home as it was in his childhood, complete with family portraits, original furniture, and other Roosevelt heirlooms.
+They hired Theodate Pope Riddle as the architect, to meticulously reproduce Roosevelt's home as it was in his childhood at 28 E. 20th Street.
+It was to be complete with family portraits, original furniture, and other Roosevelt heirlooms.
 Any original pieces that could not be salvaged were to be reproduced exactly.
 The 26 E. 20th Street home would be renovated into a museum and a library, holding influential works in addition Theodore's own writings.
 The fourth and fifth floors of both buildings would hold auditoriums where New York school children could attend assemblies on the history of the country and the state, as well as the life and work of the Theodore Roosevelt.
 The Women's Roosevelt Memorial Association wanted to transform the buildings into more than just museums; they wanted to create an interactive experience to promote the principles that helped shape Theodore's strong character.